-Figure 18.
+Figure 22.
 Long-term outcomes

-People understand how their ambitions can be realised through learning and training and are connected to opportunities, experiences and role models.

-- Providers have increased numbers of students taking courses and apprenticeships aligned both to local job opportunities and their interests and ambitions. - Providers are outcomes driven, progressing learners into and between jobs and careers with the skills - from basic employability to soft skills, to technical capabilities - that employers need.
+- People understand how their ambitions can be realised through learning and training and are connected to opportunities, experiences and role models. - Providers have increased numbers of students taking courses and apprenticeships aligned both to local job opportunities and their interests and ambitions. - Providers are outcomes driven, progressing learners into and between jobs and careers with the skills - from basic employability to soft skills, to technical capabilities that employers need. - The skills system enables social mobility through equal access to career advice, education, skills, and employment opportunities.